-The New York Post and New York Daily News are both in hot
+The New York Post and New York Daily News are under fire for using graphic images in their front page stories about the murder of two Virginia journalists.
+(Photo: Twitter)

 The cover of the Post shows the moment right before the shooting, with Mr. Flanagan aiming the gun at Ms. Parker as she conducts an interview.
 This image, though the more restrained of the two tabloids, still aroused strong feelings on Twitter when it was made public this morning: